Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 There are four basic types of geothermal heat exchange systems found in Iowa.

-Three of these - horizontal loop, vertical loop, and pond/lake loop are closed-loop systems where the heat exchange fluid is circulated in a loop of piping placed in either a borehole in the earth or in a large body of water.
+Three of these are: horizontal loop, vertical loop, and pond/lake loop are closed-loop systems.
+Each of these systems use heat exchange fluid that is circulated in a loop of piping placed in either a borehole in the earth or in a large body of water.
+The heat exchange fluid is used to exchange heat with the ground or a body of water.
 The fourth type of system is actually a water-source heat exchange system and is called an open-loop system.
-This option uses one or more water supply wells to pump groundwater out of the earth and run the water through a heat exchanger in the building.
-The water that has been heat altered in the process is then placed onto the land surface or back into the aquifer through one or more additional water wells.
-Which type of system you install will depend on the contractor, the size of the application, the soil and geological conditions of the site, available land to place a system, and local site specific conditions that may limit the site for drilling operations like areas of contamination, local ordinances, or easement boundaries.
+This option uses one or more water supply wells to pump groundwater out of the earth and run the water through a heat exchanger inside the building.
+The water that has been heat altered in the process is then placed onto the land surface for absorption and evaporation or it can be placed back into the same aquifer through one or more additional water wells.

 Closed loop boreholes require minimum setbacks from sources of contamination.
-The current setbacks can be found at the following web link: GHEX borehole setbacks.
+The current setbacks can be found at the following web link: Web link for GHEX borehole setbacks.

 Before You Plan Your GHEX Project and Start to Drill GHEX Boreholes